Why Microsoft’s self-driving car strategy will work

 Microsoft’s approach to the self-driving car industry is different.

 “We partner across the industry.
-We are not in the business of making vehicles or delivering end mobility-as-a-service offerings,” Sanjay Ravi, GM of Automotive Industry at Microsoft, wrote in a blog post that laid out Microsoft’s automotive strategy in 2019.
+We are not in the business of making vehicles or delivering end mobility-as-a-service offerings,” Sanjay Ravi, GM of Automotive Industry at Microsoft, wrote in a 2019 blog post that laid out Microsoft’s automotive strategy.

 Instead of acquiring startups and test-driving cars in cities, Microsoft has a program to support self-driving car startups by providing them with engineering support and discounted access to cloud services.
 These startups can become potential Microsoft partners in the future.
 In October, Microsoft entered a partnership agreement with Wayve, a London-based developer of self-driving car software that was part of Microsoft’s startup program.
 Cruise is the second self-driving car company Microsoft is partnering with.
 Microsoft also has partnerships with several carmakers to provide them with cloud services.